-Fig. 15.
+Fig. 16.
 Pulling out a broken pin

 7-3-3.
-Replacement of Robot/Tool Side Pneumatic Port O-ring
+Replacement of Robot Side Pneumatic Port O-ring

-As illustrated in Fig. 15, O-rings are fitted onto the robot/tool side pneumatic port connection surface.
-If there is any visible damage on any O-ring, replace with a new one.
+As illustrated in Fig. 17, O-rings are fitted onto the robot side adaptor coupling surface.

+If there is any visible damage of or air leakage from any O-ring, replace with a new one.
 Use a race knife or the like to remove an O-ring.

-At this point, be careful not to scratch the pneumatic ASSY.
+At this point, be careful not to scratch the housing.

-Grease up a new O-ring (Epinoc Grease or equivalent grease) before fitting it to the pneumatic ASSY.
+Grease up a new O-ring (Epinoc Grease or equivalent grease) before fitting it to the housing.
 At this point, ensure that the O-ring is not twisted or hooked.
-Any O-ring in the pneumatic ASSY may be broken if there is air leakage from a joint.
-Please contact us in such cases.

-If O-rings break frequently, damage on the robot side pneumatic section, wearing of tapered pins or bush on the , or improper teaching should be suspected.
+If O-rings break frequently, robot side port damage, wearing of tapered pins or bush, or improper teaching should be suspected.

 (For teaching, refer to 6-4.)

-Fig. 16.
+Fig. 17.
 O-ring replacement

 7-3-4.
-Robot Side Chuck/Unchuck Sensor Conduction Check
+Chuck/Unchuck Sensor Conduction Check

-Apply voltage to the chuck/unchuck sensor via a sequencer or the like and check that the operations are normal.
+Apply voltage to the chuck/unchuck sensor via a sequencer or the like and check that the LED is turned ON.
 For connection, please refer to the internal wiring chart.

 Chart 5.
-Un uck/unchuck sens or conduction che ek table
+Chack allehack benoor conduction check table

 Chuck end Unchuck end Coupling check end

 ATC separated (unchuck) OFF ON OFF

-ATC connected (unchuck) OFF ON ON
+ATC coupled (unchuck) OFF ON ON

-ATC connected (chuck) ON OFF ON
+ATC coupled (chuck) ON OFF ON